egaba/ember-yup/README.md

 ### Customizing validation messages

-To override default validation messages, there's a `validationMessages` hash that you can override.
+To override default validation messages, set messages on the `validationMessages` prop as a hash.
 Every option has its own message.

-For all form fields:
 The default data type message can be overridden via `validationMessages=(hash dataType='this field data type is incorrect')`.
 If `required=true`, override the message via `validationMessages=(hash required='this field is required')`.